I love seeing painted furniture – before and after photos to see the transformation of an old piece of furniture. It’s not hard to do.

 3. does your furniture have a wax or top coat over it?

-If the piece of furniture has a top coat or wax, you must do either: 1) sand; or 2) remove the wax with mineral sprits.
+Any top coat or wax on the furniture needs to be removed.
+You can sand or remove with mineral spirits.
 After sanding be sure to use a tack cloth to remove any dust.
 After the Mineral Spirts, I will wipe down the piece again with water and let dry.

 4. Bleed through or oder issues – aDD A COAT OF bOSS

 Remember in the beginning I had an issue with bleed through with this dark cherry finish.
 I gave the piece a coat of Boss.
-You shake the product really well and apply with a paint brush or sponge (Dixie Belle also has some great sponges too for top coat).
+You give the jar a good shake.
+Next apply Boss with a paint brush or sponge.
 It is important to follow the manufacture instruction for drying times.

 This product is amazing and even works on furniture that has that “old” smell to it.